rdammkoehler/Lettuce-StringReverser.py/README.md

 lettuce tests
 ```

-And you output should look like this;
+And you output should look approximately like this;

 ```bash
 Feature: Reverse Words in a String                    # tests/features/reverse.feature:1